 Although Cornelius helped lay the groundwork for healing this error and its schism within the Church, he was not so fortunate in placating the Roman authorities, meeting his end and gaining his final reward in succumbing to the hardships of exile – or other accounts say he was beheaded – sometime in Anno Domini 235.
 His remains are in the catacombs, and not in the tombs of the Popes.

-Saint Cyprian, whom we also celebrate today, was bishop of the coastal city of Carthage, infamous for its hedonistic culture, in what was the Roman-governed territory in North Africa.
-He himself is renowned for his theological treatises, composed in fluent and flowing classical Latin; he too was a foe of the Novatians, and helped fight and heal the ensuing schism.
+Saint Cyprian, whom we also celebrate today, was bishop of the coastal city of Carthage, infamous for its hedonistic culture, in what was then Roman-governed territory in North Africa.
+He is renowned for his theological treatises, composed in fluent and flowing classical Latin; he too was a foe of the Novatians, and helped fight and heal the ensuing schism.
 A certain amount of controversy surrounds his episcopacy, as he fled into hiding under the threat of martyrdom under the same Decian persecution that took the Pope’s life.
 But we should not be too hard on Cyprian, for who’s to say what we might have done?

 Cyprian’s flight, however, was complicated by the fact that he was the bishop, and hence was seen to be abandoning his flock.
-He defended his action, saying that he would was more useful alive, and able to shepherd that same scattered flock, even from a distance, than dead.
+He defended his action, saying that he was more useful alive, and able to shepherd that same scattered flock, even from a distance, than dead.
 For would not death itself be an abandonment, of sorts?
 We might sympathize with that argument.